MaMMoS-project/MagneticMaterialsOntology/README.md

 # Magnetic Materials Ontology (MagMO)

+> [!CAUTION]
-The development of the magnetic materials ontology was moved to the repository https://github.com/emmo-repo/domain-magnetic-materials.
+> The development of the magnetic materials ontology was moved to the repository https://github.com/emmo-repo/domain-magnetic-materials.
+>
+> The ontology contained in this repository is old and outdated.

 Attributions and credits
 ------------------------